cljoly/.github/CONTRIBUTING.md

 2. they have established a track-record of contributions.

 It may mean that a project goes abandoned or doesn’t improve as quickly.
-Or that it is overtaken by a fork that gets more attention.
+Or that it may be overtaken by a fork that gets more attention.
 That’s fine.
-It’s the tradeoff I make.
+It’s the trade off I make.
 I would rather a fork succeed than letting [a nefarious actor inherit the trust I’ve built][oss-interactions].

 ## Hobby Project: Take It Slow